top of page

 A safety message about a recall of certain Philips Respironics CPAP/respiratory devices.
 We understand this news is concerning.
 Devices from other companies have not been recalled.
 If you do not use a Philips Respironics CPAP/respiratory device, you do not need to read this message.

 Philips Respironics has recalled certain CPAPs, BiLevel CPAPs, and ventilators.
-Some of the devices that are recalled are pictured to the here:
+Some of the devices that are recalled are pictured here:

 What is the health risk?